Home>Technology>Home Entertainment Systems>What Is Primetime Television?

 Primetime television refers to the time slot when the highest viewership is expected, typically between 8-11pm.
 It’s when networks air their most popular and anticipated shows, making it a prime opportunity for advertisers to reach a large audience.

-Read more: What Is The Future Of Television?
+Read more: What Is On Television Tonight?

 Audience and Advertising